tylertian123/engsci-notes/2023_fall/che374_econ/lec9.md

 	* $PW(FC) = -FC + FC\tau _{1/2} = -FC(1 - \tau _{1/2})$
 	* The term $(1 - \tau _{1/2})$ is known as the *capital tax factor* (CTF)
 * The *effective salvage value* of selling an asset is reduced because of losing tax savings
+	* Since the CTF assumes we keep the tax forever, when we actually sell the asset we need to correct for the tax savings that we lose
 	* $PW(S) = (S - R\tau _{db})(P/F, i, N)$
 	* $S$ is the salvage value, $R$ is the reduction in the pool due to selling the asset
 	* The term $(1 - \tau _{db})$ is known as the *capital salvage factor* (CSF)